Swedish PM loses confidence vote, sparking uncertainty - WTMJ

 The Left Party said it lost confidence in Lofven over a proposal to abolish rent controls on newly built properties.

 Sweden has strict regulations on rents aimed at maintaining affordable prices in larger cities.
 However, this makes property developers less willing to invest in building new homes for the rental market.
-People needing to rent a home can find themselves waiting for years for a contract, and buying property is increasingly hard amid soaring home prices.
+People wanting to rent a home can wait years for a contract and buying property is increasingly hard amid soaring home prices.

 However, the Left Party fears that deregulating the rental market will lead to rapid price increases and deeper segregation between rich and poor.